Gå til indhold

 Knowledge acquisition is a central task and encompasses:

 Documentation of critical conditions (light, salinity, water quality, geology, currents) needs to be completed in order to successfully establish various types of marine habitats.
 What type of stone is optimal?
 How much water exchange is necessary?
-What are the correct levels of oxygen, temperature, nutritive salt concentrations, and salinity conditions?
-When does nutrient loading hinder natural re-establishment and restoration of various marine habitats?
+What are the correct levels of oxygen, temperature, nutrient concentrations, and salinity conditions?
+When does nutrient loading hinder natural reestablishment and restoration of various marine habitats?

 Work Package 3 (WP3) – Sharing Knowledge and Consulting